-The dairy project falls under a Free State agriculture department farm empowerment programme called "Mohoma Mobung", launched last
+The dairy project falls under a Free State agriculture-department farm empowerment programme called "Mohoma Mobung", launched last million and R40 million every year for faut years on Mohama Mohama.

-In its 2012 budget, the department said it would spend between \$20million and R40 million every year for four years on Mohoma Mobiling.
-But the delay project appears to have enguled these modest inten-tions: One of the Estina proposals, obtained by amakhungane announced that the department, "in line with the vision of the Mohoma Mobung initiative", had identified the Vrede dairy as its "lingship
+In its 2012 budget, the department said it would spend between R20-

+But the dairy project species to have enguited these modest intentions.
+One of the Estina proposals obtained by amaghungane appropried that the department, in announced that the department, in line with the vision of the Mohoma Mobung initiative", had identified the Vrede dairy as its "flagship

-The proposal said the department had commissioned a study "validating" the dairy and had sent a "highlevel team" to India where it suppos-In that position, Presad was known-adly met Paras, the largest private to Shivpal Singh Yadav as well.
-Thilk producer in India; which I Shivpal is Mulayam's brether and the pagaged in principle to work with public works intrister in his Cabinet them on this prestigious project".
+The proposal said the daparene nt had commissioned a study "validating" the dairy and had sent a "highlevel team" to India where it suppos-pelly met Paras, "bie largest private "milk producer in India [which] agreed in principle to work with them on this prestigious project.

 Estina provided obsting for the project, totalling R500 million.
-It then requested the government to commit to an annual grant of R100million per years for five years for the dairy.
-Figures in the agriculture department's recent inducet suggest it may be necting this request.
+It then requested the government to commit to an annual grant of R100million per vear for five years for the dairy.
+Figures in the agriculture department's recent hadget suggest it may be necting this request.